-- Direct Consultation If the Scheduled Maintenance will affect any Required Minimum Instream Flow release or Normal Reservoir Operating Range, the Licensee will consult with NCDENR, NCWRC, PE, and USFWS, as soon as approximate maintenance schedule dates are determined, but at least 10 days prior to beginning any reservoir drawdown for the unit maintenance.
+- 2. Communication with Resource Agencies and Affected Parties - a.
+Scheduled Maintenance - 1) Direct Consultation If the Scheduled Maintenance will affect any Required Minimum Instream Flow release or Normal Reservoir Operating Range, the Licensee will consult with NCDENR, NCWRC, PE, and USFWS, as soon as approximate maintenance schedule dates are determined, but at least 10 days prior to beginning any reservoir drawdown for the unit maintenance.
 If the scheduled maintenance is expected to result in a drawdown of any of the Project reservoirs below the Critical Reservoir Water Elevation, the Licensee will consult with the North Carolina State Historic Preservation Office (NCSHPO).
 The Licensee will notify FERC after consultation with agencies.
 If the maintenance will require a reservoir drawdown below the Critical Reservoir Water Elevation (as defined in the LIP) the Licensee will notify the owner of any Large Intakes located on the reservoir of the maintenance and drawdown schedule.
-The Licensee will consider options suggested by the identified agencies and organizations that could lessen the impact of the maintenance. - 2) General Notification If the Scheduled Maintenance will affect any downstream Required Minimum Instream Flow release or Normal Reservoir Operating Range, at least 10 days before beginning any reservoir drawdown or the unit maintenance, the Licensee will add the appropriate messages to its public information website and/or its reservoir water elevation phone system to inform the general public of the maintenance and drawdown schedule.

-1) Direct Notification - If the Unscheduled Maintenance will affect any Required Minimum Instream Flow, LIP Flow, or Normal Reservoir Operating Range, the
+The Licensee will consider options suggested by the identified agencies and organizations that could lessen the impact of the maintenance. - 2) General Notification If the Scheduled Maintenance will affect any downstream Required Minimum Instream Flow release or Normal Reservoir Operating Range, at least 10 days before beginning any reservoir drawdown or the unit maintenance, the Licensee will add the appropriate messages to its public information website and/or its reservoir water elevation phone system to inform the general public of the maintenance and drawdown schedule. - b.
+Unscheduled Maintenance - 1) Direct Notification If the Unscheduled Maintenance will affect any Required Minimum Instream Flow, LIP Flow, or Normal Reservoir Operating Range, the